Nathan Rosen: Work with Einstein

-Between 1940 and 1989 Rosen published a series of articles on his versions of bimetric gravity, an attempt to improve on General Relativity by removing singularities and replacing pseudo-tensors with tensors to eliminate nonlocality.
+Between 1940 and 1989, Rosen published a series of articles on his versions of bimetric gravity, an attempt to improve on general relativity by removing singularities and replacing pseudotensors with tensors to eliminate nonlocality.
 The effort eventually failed in 1992 with conflicting pulsar data.

 Later years

 Later in his life, Nathan Rosen turned his attentions to teaching and the establishment of new universities.
 After briefly working for two years in the Soviet Union at the University of Kiev starting in 1936, he returned to the United States, where he taught at the University of North Carolina at Chapel Hill from 1941 to 1952.
-In 1953, after permanently moving to Israel, he joined the Technion in Haifa, Israel.
-During this time Rosen was advisor to Asher Peres.
+In 1953, after permanently moving to Israel, he joined the Technion in Haifa.
+During this time, Rosen was advisor to Asher Peres.
 Technion now has a lecture series named for him.
 He was President of the Ben-Gurion University of the Negev in the 1970s and commuted between the two institutions from his home in Haifa.
-Additionally, Nathan Rosen helped found the Israel Academy of Sciences and Humanities, the Physical Society of Israel (serving as president from 1955 to 1957), and the International Society on General Relativity and Gravitation (president 1974-77).
+Additionally, Nathan Rosen helped found the Israel Academy of Sciences and Humanities, the Physical Society of Israel (serving as president from 1955 to 1957), and the International Society on General Relativity and Gravitation (president 1974–1977).
 He was very active in encouraging the founding of higher educational institutions in Israel.

 He died on December 18, 1995, at his home in Haifa at the age of 86.